Skip to content

 What Is a Missal?

-Sunday and readings for the week.
+• Sunday and weekday readings

 A Brief History of the Catholic Missal